parsaiej/parsaiej.github.io/content/about.md

 - I am based in Brooklyn, New York.

-- I have an interest in physically based shading, parallel algorithms, visual effects, and technical art.
+- I have an interest in physically based shading, high-performance parallel algorithms, digital humans, and visual effects.

-- I am currently a Staff Graphics Engineer at Unity Technologies.
+- I am currently a Sr. Staff Graphics Engineer at Qualcomm's Snapdragon Studio, with over 8 years of prior rendering experience at Unity Technologies.

 - What I love about real-time computer graphics is how it forces us to reconcile our observations of light, materials, and geometry with tight hardware constraints; resulting in clever ideas, and great engineering.